isabella232/livefyre.en/help/implementation/c-importing-existing-data/c-importing-user-profiles.md

 >
 >The files themselves are not valid JSON, but each line must be in JSON format.

 The User Profile [JSON schema](https://json-schema.org/) is described in this Livefyre [GitHub gist](https://github.com/Livefyre/import-tools/blob/master/lfvalidator/jsonschema/user_schema.json).
-Validators can be found in the language of your choice from the json-schema.org > [Implementations](https://json-schema.org/implementations.html) page.
+Validators can be found in the language of your choice from the [JSON Schema Implementations](https://json-schema.org/implementations.html) page.

 If you choose to import users from your existing user profile system, required fields include:

 * **id:** your system’s user ID.
-It must match [a-zA-Z0-9-_])
 * **display_name**:user’s display name or pseudonym which will be displayed on your public-facing site.
 * **email**: required for Livefyre’s email notifications, this address is not visible on your public-facing site.